 This is COMPLETE nonsense, and this introductory stuff only makes the “newbies” waste a lot of money on paid advertising.

-To avoid this waste of money, use the Google Keyword Planner as a research tool and start searching for new keywords and identifying search volume data,” and then be very careful and explicit in how you fill out the information requested by the form to do a Keyword Planner search.
+To prevent unnecessary expenses, utilise the Google Keyword Planner as a research tool to explore new keywords and analyse search volume data.
+Additionally, take great care and be precise when completing the information requested in the form for a Keyword Planner search.

-For this test, we used the Google Ads Keyword Planner for our example of a Brighton Plumbing company looking for a more commercial business.
+In this example, we applied the Google Ads Keyword Planner for a Brighton plumbing company aiming to expand into more commercial business.

 Here are the exact entries we made in the requested fields of the Google Ads Keyword Planner: